Cluster characters for 2-Calabi-Yau Frobenius extriangulated categories: Cluster characters for 2-CY categories

 \section{Cluster characters for 2-CY categories}

 The notion of cluster characters for 2-CY triangulated categories is due to Palu \cite{Pa}.
 Fu and Keller \cite{Chan} established the link of $2$-CY Frobenius exact categories and cluster algebras with coefficients via cluster characters.
-In this section, by applying the obtained results in Section 3, we define the cluster characters of extriangulated categories and establish the multiplication formula of cluster characters.
+In this section, by applying the obtained results in Section 3, we define the cluster characters on 2-CY Frobenius extriangulated categories and establish the multiplication formulas of cluster characters.